practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 Interestingly, its about the same as the Standard Ml (MLton) based executable's, a solution which is (also) using pre-allocated arrays, but arrays which must be order-reversed before string concatenations.

-Though, Haskell executable is beating the other pure functional implementation in [Roc](tbd), a solution which isn't applying any "imperative tinkering".
+Though the Haskell executable is beating the other pure functional implementation in [Roc](tbd), a solution which isn't applying any "imperative tinkering" but doing functional list building.

 <br/>